NilutpalPaul/Hiring-Task/README.md

 }

-Run the application using the command: 'npm run dev'.
+Run the application using the command: npm run dev.

-Open a web browser and go to 'http://localhost:3000' to see the Hiring Task Application in action.
+Open a web browser and go to http://localhost:3000 to see the Hiring Task Application in action.